webteckie/iKubernetes/README.md

 As a result, the exercise finished successfully by using the Docker Hub image repository instead.

 ## Kubernetes Tutorial
-Prior to commencing the actual exercise, the following videos were viewed:
+Prior to starting the actual exercise, the following videos were viewed:

 [Kubernetes in 5 mins](https://www.youtube.com/watch?v=PH-2FfFD2PU)
 [Kubernetes Tutorial For Beginners](https://www.youtube.com/watch?v=F-p_7XaEC84)